opea-project/GenAIExamples/DBQnA/docker_compose/intel/cpu/xeon/README.md

 This document outlines the deployment process for DBQnA application which helps generating a SQL query and its output given a NLP question, utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on an Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices.
 We will publish the Docker images to Docker Hub soon, which will simplify the deployment process for this service.

-## 🚀 Apply Intel Xeon Server on AWS

-To apply a Intel Xeon server on AWS, start by creating an AWS account if you don't have one already.
-Then, head to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home) to begin the process.
-Within the EC2 service, select the Amazon EC2 M7i or M7i-flex instance type to leverage 4th Generation Intel Xeon Scalable processors.
-These instances are optimized for high-performance computing and demanding workloads.

-For detailed information about these instance types, you can refer to this [link](https://aws.amazon.com/ec2/instance-types/m7i/).
-Once you've chosen the appropriate instance type, proceed with configuring your instance settings, including network configurations, security groups, and storage options.

-After launching your instance, you can connect to it using SSH (for Linux instances) or Remote Desktop Protocol (RDP) (for Windows instances).
-From there, you'll have full access to your Xeon server, allowing you to install, configure, and manage your applications as needed.

 ## 🚀 Build Docker Images

 First of all, you need to build Docker Images locally.
 This step can be ignored once the Docker images are published to Docker hub.